kupl/dd-klee/benchmarks/README.txt

 	BASE=<build_directory> ./build_benchmarks.sh

 It'll build two types of binary for each benchmark, one is with `gcov` support and the other is with `llvm`.
+You can pass `GCOV_CORE` variable to build multiple binaries for `gcov` experiment.
+It is just for efficiency when there is need for multiple measurements, and it is set to 1 by default.
+For example:

+	BASE=<build_directory> GCOV_CORE=<value> ./build_benchmarks.sh

 This directory is highly inspired by the following resources provided by KLEE:

 	https://klee.github.io/build-script/
 	https://klee.github.io/tutorials/testing-coreutils/